Paramara dynasty: Early rulers

-The imperial Paramaras
+Imperial Paramars

 The first independent sovereign of the Paramara dynasty was Siyaka (sometimes called Siyaka II to distinguish him from the earlier Siyaka mentioned in the Udaipur Prashasti).
 The Harsola copper plates (949 CE) suggest that Siyaka was a feudatory of the Rashtrakuta ruler Krishna III in his early days.
 However, the same inscription also mentions the high-sounding Maharajadhirajapati as one of Siyaka's titles.
 Based on this, K. N. Seth believes that Siyaka's acceptance of the Rashtrakuta lordship was nominal.

 As a Rashtrakuta feudatory, Siyaka participated in their campaigns against the Pratiharas.
 He also defeated some Huna chiefs ruling to the north of Malwa.
 He might have suffered setbacks against the Chandela king Yashovarman.
 After the death of Krishna III, Siyaka defeated his successor Khottiga in a battle fought on the banks of the Narmada River.
 He then pursued Khottiga's retreating army to the Rashtrakuta capital Manyakheta, and sacked that city in 972 CE.
 His victory ultimately led to the decline of the Rashtrakutas, and the establishment of the Paramaras as an independent sovereign power in Malwa.

 Siyaka's successor Munja achieved military successes against the Chahamanas of Shakambari, the Chahamanas of Naddula, the Guhilas of Mewar, the Hunas, the Kalachuris of Tripuri, and the ruler of Gurjara region (possibly a Gujarat Chaulukya or Pratihara ruler).
 He also achieved some early successes against the Western Chalukya king Tailapa II, but was ultimately defeated and killed by Tailapa some time between 994 CE and 998 CE.

-As a result of this defeat, the Paramaras lost their southern territories (possibly the ones beyond the Narmada river) to the Chalukyas.
+As a result of this defeat, the Paramaras lost their southern territories (possibly the ones beyond the Narmada River) to the Chalukyas.
 Munja was reputed as a patron of scholars, and his rule attracted scholars from different parts of India to Malwa.
 He was also a poet himself, although only a few stanzas composed by him now survive.

 Munja's brother Sindhuraja (ruled c.
 990s CE) defeated the Western Chalukya king Satyashraya, and recovered the territories lost to Tailapa II.
 He also achieved military successes against a Huna chief, the Somavanshi of south Kosala, the Shilaharas of Konkana, and the ruler of Lata (southern Gujarat).
 His court poet Padmagupta wrote his biography Nava-Sahasanka-Charita, which credits him with several other victories, although these appear to be poetic exaggerations.